40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 SUSTAINABLE CLOTHING BRANDS IN THE USA / CANADA

-Materials: Huge range of innovative sustainable materials (including organic, natural fabrics and recycled synthetics).
-See here for the full list.
+Materials: Range of innovative sustainable materials (including organic, natural fabrics and recycled synthetics).

 Supply chain & labor practices: Fair trade certified and a strong focus on transparency via The Footprint Chronicles.

-Why we love them: Leader in the sustainable fashion movement, inspiring fashion brands around the world with CEO Yvon Chouinard’s memoir Let My People Go Surfing.
+Why we love them: Leader in the sustainable fashion movement.
 Founding member of 1% for the Planet.

-Materials: Most pieces are made from 100% Fair Trade organic cotton but a handful of designs have some added spandex.
+Materials: Mostly 100% Fair Trade organic cotton but some designs have added spandex.

 Supply chain & labor practices: Manufactured in Fair Trade certified factories in India near fabric sources to reduce transportation emissions.

-Why we love them: One of the most affordable ethical fashion brands in the USA.
-They use water and energy-saving production methods and encourage circular fashion through their Give Back.
-Wear Forward clothing recycling and donation program.
+Why we love them: Affordable!
+Use water and energy-saving production methods and encourage circular fashion through their clothing recycling and donation program.

-Materials: High percentages of natural fibers and certified responsibly sourced animal-based materials like down and wool.
-Any synthetic fibers are almost always recycled, including Econyl and recycled polyester.
+Materials: Natural fibers and certified responsibly sourced animal-based materials like down and wool.
+Synthetic fibers almost always recycled, including Econyl and recycled polyester.

-Supply chain & labor practices: Excellent transparency regarding all suppliers and sewn in Fair Trade Certified factories in Peru, Mexico, and China.
+Supply chain & labor practices: Excellent transparency and sewn in Fair Trade Certified factories in Peru, Mexico, and China.

 Why we love them: Durable, outdoor-ready designs.
-Bluesign certified as using minimum chemicals (right down to PFOA-free DWR treated water repellent outerwear).
+Bluesign certified.

 4. SYNERGY ORGANIC CLOTHING

-Materials: Mostly GOTS-certified organic cotton, though some garments have recycled polyester, TENCEL Modal, or spandex.
+Materials: GOTS-certified organic cotton.
+Some recycled polyester, TENCEL Modal, or spandex.
 Dyed with low-impact non-toxic dyes.

-Supply chain & labor practices: Garments are produced in one of two factories, one Fair Trade certified and the other uncertified but adheres to the same principles.
+Supply chain & labor practices: Produced in one of two factories, one Fair Trade certified, the other uncertified but fair trade principles.

 5. AZURA BAY

-Materials: As a sustainable retailer, Azura Bay sells only pieces made of sustainable fabrics like GOTS-certified organic cotton, TENCEL Lyocell, recycled synthetic or vintage deadstock.
+Materials: Sells only pieces made of sustainable fabrics like GOTS-certified organic cotton, TENCEL Lyocell, recycled synthetic or vintage deadstock.

-Supply chain & labor practices: All brands they retail are carefully vetted for ethical sourcing and manufacturing policies.
-Made in either Fair Trade certified factories or low labor abuse risk countries like the US, UK, and Canada.
+Supply chain & labor practices: All brands made in either Fair Trade certified factories or low labor abuse risk countries like the US, UK, and Canada.

-Why we love them: Plus-sized inclusivity and expanded size range from original manufacturers.
-Donates to various environmental and female empowerment organizations.
-They use only recycled/recyclable or compostable packaging.
+Why we love them: Plus-sized inclusivity.
+Donates to environmental and female empowerment organizations.

 6. THREADS 4 THOUGHT